mesosphere/dcos-kubernetes-quickstart/docs/cncf_conformance.md

 Wait until all tasks are running before proceeding.
 You can track installation progress using:
+Now, wait until all tasks are running before proceeding.
+You can track installation progress as follows:

 ```shell
 $ watch ./dcos kubernetes plan show deploy